-Just as the ICA placed the onus on the appellee to confirm whether a personal representative had been appointed and to provide relevant notice of and documents pertaining to the pending appeal to the court, the Board, by way of this order, orders Employer and the SCF to do the same.1 The reasonableness of the ICA in effecting such a procedure is apparent.
-The Employer and the SCF, as the remaining parties to this appeal, are the only parties that have a vested interest in resolving the appeal, whether by dismissal or decision.
+Just as the ICA placed the onus on the appellee to confirm whether a personal representative had been appointed and to provide relevant notice of and documents pertaining to the pending appeal to the court, the Board, by way of this order, orders Employer to do the same.1 The reasonableness of the ICA in effecting such a procedure is apparent.
+The Employer, as the appellant to this appeal, is the party that has a vested interest in resolving the appeal, whether by dismissal or decision.

-Further, the Board's order for Employer and the SCF to assist in ascertaining the identity of a person who may be lawfully substituted for a party who is now deceased requires only a quick, electronic search because that person must be appointed by the circuit court.
+Further, the Board's order for the Employer to assist in ascertaining the identity of a person who may be lawfully substituted for a party who is now deceased requires only a quick, electronic search because that person must be appointed by the circuit court.
 See generally, HRS Chapter 560, Uniform Probate Code.
-Because the person who may be lawfully substituted for Claimant can be approved only by Hawai'i's Circuit Court, a search (electronic2 or otherwise) of the Hawai'i State Judiciary court records will quickly reveal if a special administrator or personal representative has been appointed.
+Because the person who may be lawfully substituted for Decedent (Claimant JANELL K. AULD) can be approved only by Hawai'i's Circuit Court, a search (electronic2 or otherwise) of the Hawai'i State Judiciary court records will quickly reveal if a special administrator or personal representative has been appointed.